MiroRavaProj/data-visualization-project/README.md

 # data-visualization-project
-This is the main repository of the data visualization project for the year 2022, DSAI2, SUPSI
+This is the main repository of the data visualization project for the year 2022.
+SUPSI, DSAI2